List of Chicago Fire characters: Jessica "Chili" Chilton

-Jessica "Chili" Chilton (season 3–4) replaced Peter Mills as the new Paramedic in Charge (PIC) in season 3 after the latter leaves the CFD.
-The crew at 51 were initially lukewarm to her as they were still getting over Mills' departure, having warmed up and grown to like to their former Candidate.
+Jessica "Chili" Chilton (seasons 3–4) replaces Peter Mills as the new Paramedic in Charge (PIC) in season 3 after the latter leaves the CFD.
+The crew at 51 are initially lukewarm to her as they are still getting over Mills' departure, having warmed up and grown to like their former Candidate.

-She came from a dysfunctional family; her parents divorced not long after marrying and her mother became a heroin addict and eventually abandoned the family.
+She comes from a dysfunctional family; her parents divorced not long after marrying and her mother became a heroin addict and eventually abandoned the family.
 Her sister Alissa lives in Kansas City and they lost contact.
-Prior to being cast on Chicago Fire, Madison actually appeared as Alissa on Chicago P.D. in the episode "Call It Macaroni".
+Prior to being cast on Chicago Fire, Madison appeared as Alissa on Chicago P.D. in the episode "Call It Macaroni".
 Alissa was one of Antonio Dawson's CIs and using the cash paid by the district for her tip, leaves Chicago to start a new life.
 When Chili joins Firehouse 51, despite the at-the-time cold welcome, she tries to make friends but doesn't have a lot in common with the others.
-This is until she reveals she's in-midst of creating and designing a button on the side of beverages to cool them instantly in 5 seconds.
+This is until she reveals she's in the midst of creating and designing a button on the side of beverages to cool them in five seconds.
 Being a business investor, Herrmann immediately jumps in and tells her she can sell it at Molly's as soon as she's finished.
 He helps her a lot until Sylvie and Dawson tell him to calm and slow down since Chili is spending all of her money on it without leaving any to pay her bills.
 He says this to Chili who thanks him for his help, saying Herrmann reminds her of her own father who died but created the idea in the first place.
 They get emotional and he says he will be right with her.
 Herrmann and Cindy gave Chili Molly's funds to help her idea, for which she is very thankful.
 They then celebrate their success when she finishes her design and test to see that it works, which it does.
 However, she's left deeply hurt and upset when they find that someone else has already created and launched it on TV.
 She cries but Herrmann tells her she will definitely come up with something else and hugs her.
 At the start of Season 4, Chief Boden is under watch and investigation up to the point he is arrested and demoted from Chief and replaced by Dallas Patterson.
 When Casey then sees Chili and Jimmy hanging out too closely with each other around the firehouse, he tells Jimmy to slow things since it isn't appropriate while they are under watch, especially with Patterson.
 Jimmy tells Chili this and she is okay.
 However, she shows inappropriate behavior again and when they're caught by Patterson, he gets worried but she laughs it off, which angers him and they break up.